ballerina-platform/module-ballerinax-googleapis.people/README.md

     }
 };

-contacts:Client googleContactClient = checkpanic new (googleContactConfig);
+contacts:Client googleContactClient = check new (googleContactConfig);

 public function main() {
     // Search a Person/Contact with a string